Trishthedish/FarMar/notes.md

 ## Notes
 TRISH you will need to clean this up later!!

+# TRISH: Rake wants to see ONE dot.
+If you're testing things prior to going to rake. ie the terminal.
+Use 2 dots OR use the following set up:
+old way to run: ruby vendors.rb
+The better way: ruby lib/vendors.rb

 PS1="$status_style"'$fill \t\n'"$prompt_style"'${debian_chroot:+($debian_chroot)}:tulip:  \e[36m$(pc)\e[m \w\$'"$command_style “ (Change the tulip to your own name or your favorite emoji!)
 #wrote these but I don't think I need them.
 # # Read_ids
 #   def read_ids
 #     ids = []